twesigomwedavid/linux-and-R-intro/assignments/assessment-2024.md

 bcftools filter -s LowQual -i'QUAL>=30 && AD[*:1]>=15' -g8 -G10 ldlr_lwk_multisample.norm.vcf  -o ldlr_lwk_multisample.norm.flt.vcf
 ```

-3. What does the command above do and how is the ldlr_lwk_multisample.norm.flt.vcf file different from the ldlr_lwk_multisample.norm.vcf file?
+3. What does the command above do and how is the *ldlr_lwk_multisample.norm.flt.vcf* file different from the *ldlr_lwk_multisample.norm.vcf* file?
 4. How many variants are in the ldlr_lwk_multisample.norm.flt.vcf file?
-5. How many variants in ldlr_lwk_multisample.norm.flt.vcf passed the filters?
+5. How many variants in ldlr_lwk_multisample.norm.flt.vcf passed the filters above?
 6. How many SNPs and how many indels are in the ldlr_lwk_multisample.norm.flt.vcf file?
 (Hint: you can query SNPS using: ```bcftools query -f'%POS %REF>%ALT\n' -i'type="snp"' ldlr_lwk_multisample.norm.flt.vcf```).
 Replace ```"snp"``` with ```"indel"``` to query indels.
 7. How can you count the number of samples in **ldlr_lwk_multisample.norm.flt.vcf** using **bcftools query**?
 (Hint: pull up the help menu with the ```--help``` option and check for the appropriate flag)
 8. What is the minor allele frequency of the **11111624G>A** variant in this group of LWK samples?
+What two metrics in the INFO column are important for determining this?

 ### Exercise 4: